ysaito2/blog/Interests.markdown

 - i think opportunity will come up when FSD is solved and many applications for real-world AI immerges
 - tesla/comma.ai are ahead of the pack for real world systems, deepmind for solving hard science problems
 - many applications of vision-based AI systems
+- projects run by deepmind have potential to cascade to many industries
 - pro
+    - opportunity to make difference in many industries
+    - lots of energy in the domain
 - con
+    - little bit late/early to join at the current time
+    - after FSD solved, more opportunities should rise (why stop with cars?)